Jazel29/PhilPostSys/README.md

 ## Key Features
 * User-Friendly Interface: PhiPostSys boasts an intuitive and user-friendly interface, ensuring that users of all skill levels can navigate the system effortlessly.
 The layout is designed for maximum efficiency and ease of use.
 * Viewing Posts: Users can easily browse through existing posts, sorted by date, category, author, or other custom criteria.
 The system provides quick search and filter options to locate specific posts efficiently.
 * Adding Posts: Creating and publishing new posts is a streamlined process with PhiPostSys.
-Users can compose content directly within the system, with support for text, images, videos, and other multimedia elements.
-The system offers formatting tools to enhance the presentation of posts.
+Users can add new transmittals easily with the help of the user friendly input feilds.
 * Report Generation: PhiPostSys enables users to generate detailed reports on post performance, engagement metrics, and audience demographics.
 These reports provide valuable insights into the effectiveness of content strategies, helping users make informed decisions to optimize their posting strategies.

 ## Pre Requesite